Please notify the facility by phone on the day if your child is going to be late, or will not be attending.

 24.To dispense medicine to a child the medicine must be directly supplied by the parent/guardian.

-25. When medicine is provided by a parent/guardian this must be noted on the medical consent form provided by the facility
+25. When medicine is provided by a parent/caregiver this must be noted on the medical consent form provided by the facility.

-26.In the instance a participant has an inhaler the parent/guardian can choose to have the participant or supervisor responsible for the inhaler.
-A medical consent form must be filled out for an inhaler by the parent/guardian.
+26.In the instance a participant has an inhaler the parent/caregiver can choose to have the participant or supervisor responsible for the inhaler.
+A medical consent form must be filled out for an inhaler by the parent/caregiver.

 What are the payment terms?